Physician Assistant M.S. How to apply

 • Cultural competency

-Initial acceptance to the program is conditional on successful completion of the following post-acceptance requirements, which must be completed by June 1 of the year of enrollment:
+• Initial acceptance to the program is conditional on successful completion of the following post-acceptance requirements, which must be completed by June 1st of enrollment year:

 • Technical Standard Attestation Form